 What is a Conch Piercing?

-The outer conch piercing is located in the upper part of the cartilage and is commonly decorated with a hoop around the ear ridge facing outward.
+The outer conch piercing is commonly decorated with a hoop around the ear ridge facing outward.
 It’s in a more visible location and attracts the eye immediately.

-Best Jewelry for Conch Piercing
+What’s Best Jewelry for Conch Piercings?

 There are several conch jewelry options that you can choose from to adorn your piercing.
 If you’re more on the traditional side, there’s jewelry for that but if you prefer something funky and modern, there’s a piece for that too.
 Let’s have a look at the best conch jewelry options that you can go for.